What is visual snow, and how do you know if you have it?

 What causes visual snow?

 In short, no one knows for certain what causes visual snow syndrome to occur.
-Recently, VS has been classified as a neurological disorder of visual processing in the brain cortex.
-Typically, a person suffering with VS will have entirely normal eye function, with no issues being highlighted in numerous brain scans and eye examinations.
+Recently, visual snow has been classified as a neurological disorder of visual processing in the brain cortex.
+Typically, a person suffering with visual snow will have entirely normal eye function, with no issues being highlighted in numerous brain scans and eye examinations.
 Some experts believe that VS occurs as a result of a “dysfunction of visual processing in the structure in the brain called the lingual gyrus”, an area linked to the processing of letters and encoding visual memories.
 Other specialists think that high exposure to screens can trigger VS, either bringing it on or exacerbating the symptoms that are already present.

 There is also a lot of talk about whether migraines cause visual snow to occur.
 Studies have “proven that migraine can aggravate the clinical presentation of the visual snow syndrome and that it has a higher prevalence in this disorder than in the general population”.
-In fact, 59% of people who have visual snow also suffer with migraines but, despite this, VS is “electrophysiologically different from migraine”.
+In fact, 59% of people who have visual snow also suffer with migraine auras but, despite this, VS is “electrophysiologically different from migraine”.
 The impaired vision that comes with migraines is temporary, involving different stages, while VS is continuous.
 Suffering with one condition may increase your likelihood of developing the other, but there is nothing to say that either directly causes the other.

 Researchers looking into visual snow and its causes have also begun to suspect that there may be a genetic link.
 Although they don’t think VS is caused by mutations in any particular gene, 10% of VS sufferers have a family member with the condition too, suggesting that genetics do play a part in the development of VS. It’s possible that VS depends on both environmental and genetic factors, but research into the condition is ongoing and scientists hope to have a definitive answer soon.